 It is a fascinating area to explore, but a space that realistically would be very difficult to re-open given the change in demographics of the station

 The problem with this particular building is that you could demolish it and nobody would really notice.
-It’s original use has been superseded a long time ago, and much of the offices could easily be accommodated in other station buildings.
+It’s original use has been superseded a long time ago, and many of the offices could easily be accommodated in other station buildings.
 My memory of the offices here was of cramped “government issue” styled rooms with poor ventilation and lighting, occupied by rude clerks and minor functionaries.

 Bidding this almost Moorish area a farewell, we headed back to the concourse, and from there homewards.
 Photography is not allowed inside the concourse, although you would struggle to find signage that tells you this if you entered from the parking lot.
 Today the platform islands are gone, the old ticket office no longer exists, and the train departure board stands empty.
 There more people here now, and there is quite a buzz.
 The old CNA still stands where it did when I was young, but the wishing well is gone, and there is a new mezzanine level around the sides.
 The former main line booking hall is no longer there, and today people queue for inter city buses or to travel on the Shosoloza Meyl or Premier Klasse.
 The old steam loco that used to be plinthed outside the telecoms building was removed to the Outeniqua Transport Museum and the whole outside parking was finally decked over.
-The former “non European” concourse now houses that Metrorail concourse and it is no longer segregated.
+The former “non European” concourse now houses the Metrorail concourse and it is no longer segregated.

 On the other side of the Rissik Street Bridge, the old Rotunda stands empty and silent.
 Today it is easier to book a flight on-line.

 Close to the old Telecoms building is the Gautrain station, and the Reya Vaya stop is within walking distance of the old station and Gautrain.
-The old gulf red and quaker grey trains are all gone, repainted yellow and grey many are still in service under a new guise, but a shade of their former selves.
+The old gulf red and quaker grey trains are all gone, repainted yellow and grey and many are still in service under a new guise, but a shade of their former selves.

 I left SATS in 1986, and made 3 more trips by train from Park Station, my last probably around 1988.
 The station is not quite the way I last saw it, it is the same station, just different.